 Audition opportunities: Students may choose to perform in their school’s NYSMMA auditions.
 More advanced students are invited to audition to the Jr. B Sharp Club, a local music club for talented students in the area.
 Students in grades 10 through 12 also have the opportunity to audition for a B Sharp Scholarship.

 It is our mission at The Piano Lab to provide the highest quality music instruction for the private student who desires to begin his music experience or improve existing music skills.

 Virtual lessons are offered with Jeanette Swiderski.
-Piano lessons by Skype/Facetime
+Piano lessons by Zoom/Facetime

 Frequently Asked Questions:

 1. Do I need to own a piano to begin piano lessons?
 We recommend beginning piano lessons on a piano, but if this is impossible, we suggest you purchase a 61 full-size, touch sensitive keyboard.
 These are sold at the larger retail stores.
 Please check with us if you are interested in purchasing a used piano.